Supply chain security plugin for Claude Code. Blocks compromised packages before they're installed.

 Blocked with clear explanation

 Not an advisory scanner.
-A hard enforcement boundary that sits directly in front of npm install and blocks risky packages before execution.
+A hard enforcement boundary that intercepts package installs across npm, pip, Go, and Cargo before execution.

 When a risky version is blocked, attach-guard finds the newest version that passes policy and offers it as a replacement.
 Your flow doesn't stop.